The main source of real estate law is the Civil Code (Bürgerliches Gesetzbuch).

 The laws applicable to transfer of title do not distinguish between the types of use of the property.

 Transfer of title requires a deed notarised by a notary containing an agreement on the sale (Kaufvertrag) and an agreement on the transfer (Auflassung).
-The notary applies for the permits necessary for the sale and for the waiver of pre-emption rights, which are a prerequisite for transfer of title and usually also for the payment of the purchase price.
+The notary applies for the permits necessary for the sale and waiver of pre-emption rights, which are a prerequisite for transfer of title and usually also for the payment of the purchase price.
 The notary also informs the tax authorities about the conclusion of the sale and purchase agreement.
-They will issue a clearance certificate confirming that real estate transfer tax has been paid, which is also necessary for registration of transfer of title in the land register (Grundbuch).
+They will issue a clearance certificate confirming that real estate transfer tax has been paid, which is necessary for the registration of transfer of title in the land register (Grundbuch).
+The acquisition process has not been changed or simplified due to the COVID-19 pandemic.

 While economic transfer of title (transfer of possession, use and burdens) is usually agreed for the day following the payment of the purchase price, the actual legal change of ownership only takes place upon registration in the land register.